Pfleger aus Kamerun bei der Arbeit

 The EU Blue Card does not apply to nursing professionals!

-Did you apply for recognition of your non-academic vocational qualification and the certification authority in Germany has determined that you are missing certain qualifications to obtain full recognition?
+Did you apply for recognition of your foreign qualification and the certification authority in Germany has determined that you are missing certain qualifications to obtain full recognition?
 Then you can find out whether the visa for the recognition of foreign qualifications is an option for you.

 If your qualification as a nursing professional is not recognised, you can also apply for recognition as a nursing assistant.
 For more information, see the “Assistants in nursing” section.